1 / 10

 Overview

-Cirsium vulgare is a coarse, spiny biennial in the daisy family (Asteraceae) reaching 24–72 inches (60–180 cm) tall with an 18–36 inch (45–90 cm) spread.
-First-year plants form a large, flat rosette of deeply lobed, spiny leaves 6–15 inches (15–38 cm) long, dark green and rough-prickly above, gray-woolly beneath.
-Second-year stems are erect, branching, and conspicuously winged by decurrent leaf bases with stiff, yellow-tipped spines along the wings.
-Flower heads are solitary or clustered at branch tips, 1.5–2 inches (4–5 cm) in diameter, with purple to magenta tubular florets emerging from a spiny, cobwebby involucre.
-Pappus bristles are feathery (plumose), distinguishing Cirsium from Carduus (simple bristles).
-Each plant produces 4,000–10,000 seeds that disperse by wind.
-Seeds remain viable in soil for 3–5 years.
-Plants develop a fleshy taproot in the first year, reaching 12–28 inches (30–70 cm) in depth.
-Unlike C. arvense, bull thistle does not spread by creeping lateral roots and is strictly seed-dependent for reproduction.
-Listed as a noxious weed in multiple U.S. states.
+Cirsium vulgare is a coarse, spiny biennial in the daisy family (Asteraceae) reaching 24-72 inches (60-180 cm) tall with an 18-36 inch (45-90 cm) spread.
+First-year plants form a large, flat rosette of deeply lobed, spiny leaves 6-15 inches (15-38 cm) long, dark green and rough-prickly above, gray-woolly beneath.
+Second-year stems are erect, branching, and conspicuously winged by decurrent leaf bases bearing stiff, yellow-tipped spines along the wings.
+Flower heads are solitary or clustered at branch tips, 1.5-2 inches (4-5 cm) in diameter, with purple to magenta tubular florets emerging from a spiny, cobwebby involucre.
+Pappus bristles are feathery (plumose), a trait that separates Cirsium from Carduus (simple bristles).
+Each plant produces 4,000-10,000 seeds that disperse by wind.
+Seeds remain viable in soil for 3-5 years.
+Plants develop a fleshy taproot in the first year, reaching 12-28 inches (30-70 cm) in depth.
+Unlike C. arvense, bull thistle does not spread by creeping lateral roots and reproduces only by seed.
+The species is listed as a noxious weed in multiple U.S. states.
 Dense infestations form in overgrazed pastures, clearcuts, and disturbed roadsides.

 Native Range

-Native to Europe, western Asia, and northern Africa, occurring in meadows, roadsides, pastures, and forest clearings from sea level to approximately 7,500 feet (2,300 m).
-Introduced to North America, Australia, and New Zealand.
-Naturalized across all 50 U.S. states and all Canadian provinces.Suggested Uses
+Cirsium vulgare is native to Europe, western Asia, and northern Africa, occurring in meadows, roadsides, pastures, and forest clearings from sea level to approximately 7,500 feet (2,300 m).
+Introduced to North America, Australia, and New Zealand, the species is naturalized across all 50 U.S. states and all Canadian provinces.Suggested Uses

-Used in weed identification training for differentiating thistle genera (Cirsium versus Carduus versus Centaurea) based on pappus type and stem wing characters.
+Used in weed identification training for separating thistle genera (Cirsium versus Carduus versus Centaurea) based on pappus type and stem wing characters.
 Studied in rangeland management and biological control ecology.
-Seeds are an important food source for goldfinches.
-Flower heads visited by bumblebees and painted lady butterflies.How to Identify
+Seeds are a food source for goldfinches.
+Flower heads are visited by bumblebees and painted lady butterflies.How to Identify

 Appearance